virajCognite/testPy/README.md

 # testPy
-This is to test python codes
+This is to test python codes for myself